SCRT-HQ/VaporShell/docs/glossary/Add-VSEC2LaunchTemplateLaunchTemplateData.md

 ### -NetworkInterfaces
 One or more network interfaces.
-If you specify a network interface, you must specify any security groups as part of the network interface.
+If you specify a network interface, you must specify any security groups and subnets as part of the network interface.

 Type: List
 Documentation: http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-ec2-launchtemplate-launchtemplatedata.html#cfn-ec2-launchtemplate-launchtemplatedata-networkinterfaces